insure logo

 Extended owner’s title insurance policy

-Sometimes, it’s called an enhanced owner’s title insurance policy.
-As Mallett said, the odds of something going wrong are really slim, but it can happen, especially the older your house is and the more property you have.
+This is also called an enhanced owner’s title insurance policy.
+Per Mallett, the odds of something going wrong are really slim, but it can happen, especially the older your house is and the more property you have.
 Maybe a previous owner made some home improvements that break some zoning code, or, as noted, you could learn a favorite part of your property isn’t yours.

 Some of the random issues that could crop up that extended owner’s title insurance covers include: